balabit/syslog-ng-gitbook/chapters/chapter_3/section_3.md

 $ make install
 ```

-This way `make install` won't need superuser privileges and you can have
+This way the `make install` command will not require superuser privileges and you can have
 multiple versions from syslog-ng on your computer.

 # Finding bugs

-Unfortunately every software has bugs and syslog-ng is not an exection.
+Unfortunately every software has bugs and syslog-ng is not an exeption.
 When
-you report the problem to the developers they may need some extra information
+you report the problem to the developers they mighr need some extra information
 to reproduce the issue in-house.
 In this section we introduce you to some frequently
 used tools which may greatly simplify the bug hunting.

 # Finding memory leaks

 We suggest to use two tools to track down these problems. `Valgring` can detect
-memory leaks and many other things, it's available on a lot of operating
+memory leaks and many other things, it is available on a lot of operating
 systems but it greatly slows down syslog-ng. `heaptrack` is very convenient to
-use, it's faster than `valgrind` but it isn't distributed as a binary package.
+use, it is faster than `valgrind` but it is not distributed as a binary package.
 You also need a Linux with a decent C++11 compiler.

 ## Installing valgrind